w-v3/pactflow-python-coding-test/design_consideration.md

 Added a small preprocessing method whose functionality can be extended as per requirements.
 As Currently there were no complex preprocessing requirements it was implmented only as function, though it is important to keep in mind that this can be changed in future wherein a separate runnable can be implemented and added to the current chain for preprocessing the input.
 error handling is implemented in the invoke method to manage exceptions, ensuring the system gracefully handles unexpected failures.
 If an error occurs, a fallback output is provided with a message indicating the issue.

+Another important

+Along with this unit testing was also implemented for all modules.

 ### Task 2

 #### Summary